ChristianLowe/Grognaks-Mod-Manager/readme.txt

     Mac/Linux: Run main.py via python.

   To install mods:
-    Select the mods you want to be installed.
+    Select the mods you want to install.
+    Mods at the top get clobbered by ones below.
+Drag names to reorder.
     Click the "Patch" button.
     (Any unselected mods will be omitted/uninstalled.)

   To uninstall all mods:
     Click "Patch" with none selected.